ldyken53/TVCG-progiso/README.md

 All datasets are available on the [Open SciVis Datasets page](https://klacansky.com/open-scivis-datasets/).

 ## Getting Started
 For either install, it is necessary to be on a device with both npm and python installed.
-Code was created using Windows Subsystem for Linux, but is compatible with Windows, Mac or Linux.
+Code was created using Windows Subsystem for Linux.

 ### Automatic Install
 After cloning the repo, install needed dependencies and start serving the application with